jsiegenthaler/hueget/README.md

 ```
 $ node /usr/local/lib/node_modules/hueget/hueget.js -i 192.168.0.101 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 1234
 ```
-A successful start of hueget will show:
+A successful start of hueget (using the above command to specify ip address 192.168.0.100 and port 1234) will show:
 ```
-hueget v0.6.0
+hueget v0.6.2
 commands will be sent to 192.168.0.101 with username UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 listening on port 1234
 ```